Homestays

 Savit Sarin: Homestay owner (B)

-• Hammocks to relax in downstairs
+• Hammocks to relax in; table and chairs

 • Parking: car, motorcycle, minibus/van

-Lem Body: Homestay owner (C)
+Chhoeuy Chhorn: Homestay owner (C)

-• Hammocks, table and chairs for relaxing.
+• Hammocks, balcony and chairs for relaxing

 • Parking: car, motorcycle, minibus/van